Research and Education in Computational Science and Engineering: Challenges and Opportunities in CSE Research

 As another example, extreme-scale computing will enable mesoscale simulation to model the collection of cells that make up a human organ or a large collection of particles {\em directly}, without resorting to averaging approaches.
 The simulation of granular material has tremendous practical importance.
 The examples range from the transport and processing of bulk materials and powders in industry to the simulation of avalanches and landslides.
 The potential that arises with the advent of powerful supercomputers can be seen when realizing that exascale means $10^{18}$ but that a human has ''only'' around $10^{11}$ neurons and $10^{13}$ red blood cells, and that the 3D printing of a medical implant may require to process $10^8$ individual grains of titanium alloy.
 Thus, extreme-scale computation may open the route to modeling techniques where each cell or grain is represented individually.
 This gives rise to research directions that are out of reach on conventional computer systems but that will exceed the predictive power of continuum models for such simulation scenarios.
 In order to exploit these opportunities, new simulation methods must be devised, new algorithms invented, and new modeling paradigms formulated.
 New techniques for validation and verification are needed.
 Fascinating opportunities in fundamental research arise that go far beyond just developing new material laws and increasing the mesh resolution in continuum models.

-{\bf Quantitative performance analysis of algorithms and software.} The advent of exascale and other performance-critical applications requires that CSE research and education address the performance abyss that widens between the traditional mathematical assessment of computational cost and the implementation of concrete algorithms on current computer systems.
-The traditional cost metrics that are based on counting floating-point operations fail increasingly to correlate with the truly relevant cost factors, such as time to solution or energy consumption.
-Research will be necessary in order to quantify more complex algorithmic characteristics, such as memory footprint and memory access structure (i.e., cache reuse, uniformity of access, utilization of block transfers, etc.), processor utilization, communication, and synchronization requirements.
-These effects must be built into better cost and complexity models---models that capture the true nature of computational costs better than just counting the flops.
+{\bf Quantitative performance analysis of algorithms and software.} The advent of exascale and other performance-critical applications requires that CSE research and education address the performance abyss between the traditional mathematical assessment of computational cost and the implementation of algorithms on current computer systems.
+The traditional cost metrics based on counting floating-point operations fail increasingly to correlate with the truly relevant cost factors, such as time to solution or energy consumption.
+Research is necessary in order to quantify more complex algorithmic characteristics, such as memory footprint and memory access structure (cache reuse, uniformity of access, utilization of block transfers, etc.), processor utilization, communication, and synchronization requirements.
+These effects must be built into better cost and complexity models.

 Furthermore, the traditional approach to theory in numerical analysis provides only an insufficient basis to quantify the efficiency of algorithms and software, since many theorems are only qualitative and leave the constants unspecified.
 Such mathematical results, although themselves rigorous, permit only heuristic---and thus often misleading---predictions of real computational performance.
 Thus much of current numerical analysis research must be fundamentally extended to become better guiding principles for the design of efficient simulation methods in practice.